-What an Accounting Journal Is In Business
+What Is an Accounting Journal Used for In Business

 The Journal Every Business Owner Should Keep

 New business owners and aspiring entrepreneurs won't get far in business without understanding what an accounting journal is and why it's so fundamentally important to success.
 You'll need an accounting journal for day-to-day operations, for budgeting, and—of course—for tax purposes.
 And you'll need to keep track of all those things as soon as you open your doors to clients or customers and begin engaging in commerce.